syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 {
     public class HomeController : ApiController, Syncfusion.EJ.ReportViewer.IReportController
     {
-        // Reportviewer requires a memory cache to store the information of consecutive client request and
+        // Report viewer requires a memory cache to store the information of consecutive client request and
         // have the rendered report viewer information in server. private Microsoft.Extensions.Caching.Memory.IMemoryCache _cache;